ubnetdef/lockdown-website/content/highschool.md

 We welcome teams of all skill levels to join this fun and educational competition.
 You and your teammates will have an opportunity learn about cybersecurity in a supportive atmosphere of friendly competition.

-**Please note that each team is required to have a faculty advisor.
-Teams competing in person at UB must have a faculty advisor present with them during the event.
-In person teams are required to follow all COVID health guidelines.**

 ### When and where?